dannyhorodniczy/DemoSpace/README.md

-# ScratchPad
+# DemoSpace
-Visual Studio solution used for running simple tests, solving LeetCode problems, etc. Anything done/solved that is memorable can be found in the tests :)
+Visual Studio solution used for running simple tests, solving LeetCode problems, etc.

+Anything done/solved that is memorable can be found in the tests :)